waghanza/cyclone/website/sphinx/web.rst

          Additional keyword arguments passed to the constructor are saved in the `settings` dictionary, and are often referred to in documentation as "application settings".
-Settings are used to customize various aspects of Tornado (although in some cases richer customization is possible by overriding methods in a subclass of `RequestHandler`).
+Settings are used to customize various aspects of Cyclone (although in some cases richer customization is possible by overriding methods in a subclass of `RequestHandler`).
 Some applications also like to use the `settings` dictionary as a way to make application-specific settings available to handlers without using global variables.
-Settings used in Tornado are described below.
+Settings used in Cyclone are described below.

          General settings: